bdjohnson529/bdjohnson529.github.io/ruby/ruby-syntax/procs.md

 >> TEST
 ```

 To pass a proc into a method, the proc needs to be converted into a block.
 Methods accept blocks as arguments, but not procs.
+In the example below, the ampersand prefix converts the `make_upper` proc into a block.
 ```ruby
 def say_hello
     yield("test")